bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 In order to prepare a suitable model system, you should include:
 - Water molecules when possible
 - Create bonds for special features as disulphide bonds, covalent molecules
-- Use a cubic or triclinic periodic box (This is a requirement to run QM/MM simulations in paralle in CP2K.)
+- Use a cubic or triclinic periodic box (This is a requirement to run QM/MM simulations in parallel in CP2K.)
 - Neutralise the system in order to avoid simulation artefacts.